Description

 Applying this definition to our asset in some examples:

-• Looking at average days below previous high in of 145 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (149 days).
+• Looking at the average time in days below previous high water mark of 275 days in the last 5 years of Hasbro, we see it is relatively greater, thus worse in comparison to the benchmark SPY (119 days)

 Performance (YTD)